2sic/2sxc-docs/2sxc Docs Generator/pages/basics/languages/index.md

 ## Automatic Content Translation

-This is a new feature in 2sxc v15 and reserved to Patrons (people who wish to support the development of 2sxc).
+This is a new feature in 2sxc v15 and available to Patrons (people who wish to support the development of 2sxc).

 👉🏽 Read more about [Automatic Translation](xref:Basics.Languages.AutoTranslate.Index)